Search market share facts and figures 2008

 Not surprisingly enough, the Google US market share has also increased since last to 69% by March 2008, which wouldn’t surprise me seeing as Google Maps are more widely used within the US than anywhere else, among other little surprises they has released and updated over the past year.

-Search Market Share March 2008
+US Search Market Share March 2008

 User Patience Study completed by Yahoo!, IProspect and Jupiter research